mhjmaas/ts-workshop/solutions/05-decisions/README.md

 Imagine we need to write so logic to decide what food to give to the cat.
 I have set up a simple script called 'excercise1.js'.
 In the 'decideWhatFoodToGive' function you have to write the logic to call the right method which I have already provided.
 So when the 'foodToGive' is 'wet' you should call the appropriate function.
 You can run this code by typing 'npm run task1' in the terminal.
 Have a look at the package.json to find out how I've set that up.

 You can find the solution in the well know location just like earlier labs.

-When you are done, proceed with [Typescript intro](../06-typescript-intro/README.md)